 Probate is the process one must go through when an individual passes away with assets that are titled in their name alone.
 In order to transfer those assets to their heirs, pursuant to the terms of their Last Will and Testament, documentation must be submitted to probate court for the executor to have authority to transfer those assets.

 Even though the Will names you as executor, you still need authority from the local probate court judge, in order to fulfill your duties as executor.

 No, if you are a joint owner on an account with another individual, those proceeds belong to you.
 They are considered to be a non-probate asset and the proceeds do not pass under the decedent’s Will to the beneficiaries named in the Will.

 This scenario unfortunately occurs quite often.
 In most cases, you will need to apply to become the guardian of the parent if the parent is determined to be incompetent by a medical doctor.
 Otherwise, you may need to seek court action in the local probate court.
-This can be quite expensive, but the attorneys at Kryszak & Associates can help you through the process as efficiently as possible.
+This can be quite expensive, but the attorneys at Kryszak Law Firm can help you through the process as efficiently as possible.

 Yes, the guardianship laws have changed recently, and all guardians need to attend classes to become qualified to be a guardian.

 Ohio Estate Tax was repealed in 2013, and federal estate tax only applies to estates greater than five million dollars.
 So, if the estate is less than five million dollars and you are an Ohio resident, there are no estate taxes.
 If you are a beneficiary in another state, you will want to check your tax laws.

 A healthcare power of attorney is very important because it allows you to name people that you trust to make medical decisions on your behalf, if you are not able to do so.